EnemyofSauron5/accountability-frontend/scripts/README_TAGS.md

-Here's an updated README file that reflects our adopted protocols:

 # 🧠 Accountability Archive — Tag Management System

 This document explains how to maintain and update the tag system for the archive, focusing on our consolidated approach for tag organization.